mesosphere-backup/hackers-at-berkeley/README.md

 ## 2) Micstream

-Reads input from an ALSA-compatible microphone and transmits at regular intervals HTTP POST messages containing a colon-delimited list of integers.
+Reads input from an ALSA-compatible microphone and transmits at regular intervals HTTP GET requests containing a colon-delimited list of integers.

 This stream represents the sound pressure level (SPL) of the audio source in unspecified units; it is simply the root mean square of all values in the input